Glitch752/focMotorController/README.md

 Note that, if you're doing assembly through something like JLCPCB, you'll need to make 5.
 If you don't need 5 boards, you can avoid assembly for the MOSFETs and order them yourself.
 They're one of the easiest components to solder on the board.

 ## FOC writeup
 Here, I'll document my current knowledge of field oriented control for my own reference and to see what I need to look further into.
-Please note all this information may not be correct since BLDC controll is still a new subject to me.
+Please note all this information may not be correct since BLDC control is still a new subject to me.

 Field oriented control is a mechanism to control brushless DC motors that guarantees torque will always be applied directly perpendicular to the motor.
 It increases the efficiency, maximum speed, and power output of controlled motors.
 However, it's also relatively expensive to calculate and suffers from MOSFET switching losses because we must use PWM control to generate an effective sine wave.